latex3/latex3.github.io/help/books/index.md

 **ISBN-13:** 978-0201362992
 **Pages:** 1120 pages

-Also available as an [eBook bundle](https://click.linksynergy.com/deeplink?id=g/Y5ZYi0Q7I&mid=24808&murl=https%3A%2F%2Fwww.informit.com%2Fstore%2Flatex-companion-9780201362992) consisting of PDF and ePub format without DRM, see [news entry]({{site.baseurl}}/news/2013/11/02/latex-compagnion-ebook/) for more information.
+Also available as an <a href="https://click.linksynergy.com/deeplink?id=g/Y5ZYi0Q7I&mid=24808&murl=https%3A%2F%2Fwww.informit.com%2Fstore%2Flatex-companion-9780201362992" rel="nofollow" >eBook bundle</a> consisting of PDF and ePub format without DRM, see [news entry]({{site.baseurl}}/news/2013/11/02/latex-compagnion-ebook/) for more information.

 There is an [errata file](tlc2.err) (along with a [PDF version](tlc2-err.pdf)).